What are peptides?

 Are peptides effective?

-Some research has proven peptides are effective at increasing collagen production, but not on its own, and at varied doses of application; you need a skin care cocktail to get the best results.
+Research has proven peptides are among the most effective at increasing collagen production, but not on its own, and at varied doses of application; you need a skin care cocktail to get the best results including ingredients that improve the fibroblasts and texture of the skin.

 Peptides are not the fountain of youth, but will help retain wrinkle-free skin if you start application early enough.
 Most experts agree that a good time to start an anti-aging skin regiment is in your 30s, but for smokers, drinkers, or people who tan a lot, I’d recommend as early as 25 to get started.
 The bottom line is, peptides are a helper, but like most things, nothing takes the place of good health.